subham-71/Facial-Analysis-Webapp/README.md

-# facial-analysis-webapp
+# Facial-Analysis-Webapp

-The app is deployed at <br/> https://web-production-aecd.up.railway.app/
+The app is deployed at <br/> http://subhamxyz.pythonanywhere.com/

 # How it works ?